zowe/zowe.github.io/security.md

 <span style="display:none"> (Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ARV-AEV)</span>
 <span style="display:none"> (NIST-SSF: #REF: SSDF:RV.2.1)</span>

+Any issue reported or identified by internal testing or code review, must be analyzed/assessed/triaged within the security workgroup.<br/>
-Issues found during testing and reviewing the code, must be assessed for severity, exploitability and impact on the respective components and the whole Zowe system.
+The issues' assessment outcome is the values of the severity, exploitability and impact of the issue on the respective components and the whole Zowe system.<br/>

-The assessment results reports will be collected and stored for evidence and measurement of the product security state and hardening.
-The issues collected through testing, monitoring and user reports are discussed within the security workgroup and fixed based on the severity:
+The priority with which the issues will be fixed is based on the combination of the above factors (severity, exploitability and impact) and falls in one of the following categories:

 - **Critical:** fixed as early as possible
 - **High:** fixed within next minor/patch release
 - **Medium and Low:** fixed when the squad decides to fix

+The assessment results reports will be created and stored for evidence and measurement of the product security state and hardening.

-### Security issues remediation
+### Security issues mitigation
 <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ARV)</span>
 <span style="display:none">(NIST-SSF #REF: SSF-A.4.2-B)</span>